mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/create-marketplace.en.md

 Lastly, you need to get your application ID in [Your Integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel).

-## Link your Mercado Pago account with your sellers' accounts
+## Link your application with your sellers' accounts

 To operate in Mercado Pago on behalf of your seller, you need to request their authorization first.
 To manage several Mercado Pago accounts at the same time in your integration, you can do it through OAuth, a feature for secure linking that allows sellers to access their Mercado Pago account to authorize and enable your application to work under their name.